drbrain/indigo-powerview/README.md

 ## Features

-* Automatically discover shades for easy first-time setup
+Automatically shade discovery for easy first-time setup.
+This also makes it easy to new shades, or the shade gets disconnected from the hub for some reason.
+You can run the discovery process again then transfer the PowerView Hub ID in Indigo from the new shade device to the old shade device so all your actions continue to work.

-* Adjust shade positions from Indigo-supported keypads
+Adjust shade positions from Indigo-supported keypads using the Set Shade Position, Activate Scene, or Activate Scene Collection actions.

-* Adjust shades based on criteria beyond schedules including:
+Adjust shades based on criteria beyond schedules including:
-  * Window-open sensors
+* Window-open sensors to prevent shades from being blown around
-  * Interior or exterior temperature
+* Interior or exterior temperature to keep heat out of rooms you aren't using
-  * Sun angle
+* Sun angle using the heading field of the shade device for automatic shading based on season.

-## Usage Notes

-The plugin does not poll the hub, so triggers based on the position (or any other attribute) of shades or the hub will not execute when you expect.

-Polling the hub does not solve this as the hub does not have a long-term memory of shade positions.
-To reliably know the shade positions you need to move the shade somehow (at least jog it) which shortens the battery life of the shades.
+Mulitple hub support in case you have multiple hubs.

 ## Supported Actions